Kumail Nanjiani, Emily Gordon Discuss Possible ‘Big Sick’ Sequel

-Kumail Nanjiani and Emily V. Gordon say there are no plans in the works for a sequel to “The Big Sick” — but did not dismiss the idea out of hand, either.
+Kumail Nanjiani and Emily Gordon say there are no plans in the works for a sequel to “The Big Sick,” but did not dismiss the idea, either.

 “Yesterday, some of the people involved, I won’t say who, were saying, ‘You guys need to do something about this,'” Nanjiani said.
 “That’s really the first serious conversations that anybody’s had with us.”